 Proposed Bylaw Language with Draft Council Rules

-16.1.1* An architectural firm, member or licensee applying for or renewing a certificate of practice must supply satisfactory evidence that the applicant or certificate of practice holder has current professional liability insurance coverage, and must undertake to maintain such insurance over the term of the certificate of practice.
+An architectural firms, members or and licensees applying for or renewing holding a certificate of practice must supply satisfactory evidence that the applicant or certificate of practice holder has current hold professional liability insurance and comply with the bylaws and council rules related to such insurance. coverage, and must undertake to maintain such insurance over the term of the certificate of practice.

 Proposed Council Rules 8: Terms and Conditions for Mandatory Professional Liability Insurance (“PLI”)